 Read Before You Leave – Singapore

-Singapore makes up for its diminutive size with preposterously large hotels, a thriving food culture, stunning public gardens, museums and mega-malls.
-The steamy city is a melting pot – go from the hawker markets of Chinatown to the sari-shop-strewn streets of Little India to the spectacular mosque in Arab Street in one short cab ride.
+Singapore makes up for its diminutive size with extravagant hotels, a thriving food culture, stunning public gardens, museums and mega-malls.
+The steamy city is a melting pot – bounce from the hawker markets of Chinatown to the sari-shop-strewn streets of Little India and the spectacular mosque on Arab Street in one short cab ride.
 Singapore is no longer just a short-term stopover, it’s a destination in its own right.
 Here’s everything you need to know before visiting.

 Flight time to Singapore

-Qantas flies directly to Singapore.
-The flight takes about eight hours from the east coast and about five hours from Perth.
+Qantas flies directly to Singapore from Sydney, Melbourne, Brisbane, Perth and, starting 30 March 2025, Darwin.
+The flight takes about eight and a half hours from the east coast and about five and a half hours from Perth.

 Entering Singapore